Schneegans/schneegans.github.io/_posts/2015-09-20-signal-slot.md

 ## What's the Signal / Slot Pattern?

-<div class="well"> [...] a language construct [...] which makes it easy to implement the Observer pattern while avoiding boilerplate code.
-The concept is that GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.<a href="https://en.wikipedia.org/wiki/Signals_and_slots"> - Wikipedia</a></div>
+<div class="well"><p class="quote"> [...] a language construct [...] which makes it easy to implement the Observer pattern while avoiding boilerplate code.
+The concept is that GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.<a href="https://en.wikipedia.org/wiki/Signals_and_slots"> - Wikipedia</a></p></div>

 So basically it allows for event based inter-object communication.
 In my opinion it's intuitive to use and produces easily readable code when used in a moderate amount.
 And the big plus: It can be added to your program with one simple template class!